 A lot has happened across the global Supply Chain & Procurement environment over the last few years, with severe disruptions.
-Businesses have seen challenges from Brexit, Covid & subsequent national lockdowns to severe shipping disruptions and unpredicted shipping blockages, to now war in Europe.
+Businesses have seen challenges from Brexit, Covid & subsequent national lockdowns to severe shipping disruptions and unpredicted shipping blockages, to now war in Europe and the ongoing energy crisis.
 These challenges not only magnified previously unseen vulnerabilities that already existed in the supply chain, but also brought supply chains into the spotlight and emphasised the value a strong, agile supply chain & procurement department can bring to a business.
-This salary survey, when viewed in this light, provides a very interesting reflection of the state of supply chain in the UK today.
+This salary survey, when viewed in this light, provides a very interesting reflection of the state of supply chain in Europe today.
 Here are some of our key findings: